GuanmingQiao/certified-kubernetes-administrator-course/docs/02-Core-Concepts/01-Core-Concepts-Section-Introduction.md

 #### Easy Create Resource / Generate YAML

-- Create an NGINX Pod
+- Create an NGINX Pod and expose it on container port 8080

-`kubectl run nginx --image=nginx`
+`kubectl run nginx --image=nginx --port=8080`

 - Generate POD Manifest YAML file (-o yaml).
 Don't create it(--dry-run)

 `kubectl run nginx --image=nginx --dry-run=client -o yaml`

-- Create a deployment
+- Create a deployment with name nginx and image nginx and 2 replicas

-`kubectl create deployment ${deployment_name} --image=nginx nginx`
+`kubectl create deployment nginx ${deployment_name} --image=nginx --replicas=2`

+- Create a service that exposes pod container port 6500 on service port 443 for the whole Cluster (ClusterIP)

+`kubectl expose pod redis --target-port=6500 --port=443 --name redis-service`

 - Generate Deployment YAML file (-o yaml).
 Don’t create it(–dry-run) and save it to a file.

-`kubectl create deployment ${deployment_name} --image=nginx --dry-run=client -o yaml > nginx-deployment.yaml`

-- Make necessary changes to the file (for example, adding more replicas) and then create the deployment.

-`kubectl create -f nginx-deployment.yaml`

-- In k8s version 1.19+, we can specify the --replicas option to create a deployment with 4 replicas.

-`kubectl create deployment --image=nginx nginx --replicas=4 --dry-run=client -o yaml > nginx-deployment.yaml`
+`kubectl ${action} ${resource_type} ${resource_name} --image=nginx --dry-run=client -o yaml > ${config_name}.yaml`

-- Or use declarative command (leave k8s to figure out what to do) -- will create if does not exist
+- In general, can use declarative command (leave k8s to figure out what to do).
+K8s will create if does not exist

 `kubectl apply -f nginx-deployment.yaml`